-Not only does this month have the ideal water temperature for endless swimming, but you will also notice that everything is so much cheaper than July and August.
+Not only does this month have the ideal water temperature for endless swimming, but you will also notice that prices in Crete are lower than they are in July and August.

 In short, those months are part of the so-called shoulder season, when accommodation and many activities are much cheaper than in the high season amid the summer.

 Get Off the Tourist Trail